 They’ll Get Bigger

 It goes without saying that once a fish has its sides knocked off and is given a grease bath it cannot grow to be a trophy.
 Practicing catch and release is one of the best ways to increase your future chances of catching bigger, trophy size fish.
-By letting the small ones go, they will grow to become the next generation of big ones.
+By letting the juveniles go, when they get bigger, they can then reproduce and thus perpetuate the species.

 Pay It Forward